masterclm/mclm/cran-comments.md

 ### R-hub checks

 There were no ERRORs or WARNINGs.
-There was one NOTEs in all distributions:
+There were two NOTEs in all distributions except Debian:

 - Maintainer: 'Mariana Montes <mariana.montes@kuleuven.be>'
 New submission

+Possibly misspelled words in DESCRIPTION: tokenize (14:48) variationist (16:25)
+These words are technicisms and they are correctly spelled.

 Additionally, one NOTE for the Windows build: